heig-mdt-gio1/material/subjects/basic-principles/README.md

 }
 ```

+???

+We did two things here
+- We created a `for` loop to handle any number of parts in the name, hence avoiding duplication and making the code more generic.
+- We created a `getInitialsFromName` function to make it easy to re-use this logic elsewhere in our code.

+On this second point, a small note : something to avoid is **early optimization**.
+You should not start refactoring if you're not sure it will be useful later.
+In this case, it is a simple enough refactor, and it's likely enough that we'll need it again later.

 ### Pitfalls and dangers of overD.R.Y.ing

 - D.R.Y. is **not** about preventing the repetition of **code**, but rather the repetition of **logic**

-  Repeating the same line of code twice might be perfectly OK if this repetition is done in different **contexts or features**
+  Repeating the same line of code can be OK, if this repetition is done in different **contexts or features**.

-- Trying too hard to D.R.Y. your code will probably lead to **higher complexity**, due to unnecessary abstractions or premature refactoring
+- Excessive D.R.Y.ing can lead to **higher complexity**, due to unnecessary abstractions or premature refactoring

-  You should avoid applying the D.R.Y. principle when it's not necessary ("just in case").
+  You should avoid applying the D.R.Y. principle when it's not necessary (there is no "just in case").

-> Following the D.R.Y. principle should always be balanced with **code simplicity** and only implementing what's **currently necessary**, both of which are explored later on this slidedoc.
+> Always try to balance the D.R.Y. principle with **code simplicity** by only implementing what's **currently necessary**.
+We will explore this further later.

 ## K.I.S.S.